 - Medical assistance shall be provided as per the protocols developed by the Ministry of Health and Family Welfare.

-- Counseling and Psychosocial support to give women, confidence and support to seek justice for the violence caused.
+- Counselling and Psychosocial support to give women, confidence and support to seek justice for the violence caused.
 Additionally, legal aid will also be provided.

-- Video conferencing facility shall be provided to the aggrieved woman in consultation with the Superintendent of Police, District and Session Judge to record her statement using audio-video electronic means.
+- Video conferencing facility shall be provided to the aggrieved woman in consultation with the Superintendent of Police, District and Sessions Judge to record her statement using audio-video electronic means.